petergregg/Content/Blog/Articles/Deploy NGINX and Node Web App and API to Local Kubernetes Cluster with Helm and Kubectl.md

 # Push the FabmedicalK8s to a GitHub repo (Optional)

-1. Create a GitHub repository to store a new project in your GitHub account named `Fabmedicalk8s`.
+1. Create a GitHub repository to store the new project in your GitHub account named `Fabmedicalk8s`.

 2. Run the following command to set the remote origin to the GitHub URL, replace {YourGitHubUsername} with your Github username.